ezekg/sassy-export/README.md

 # SassyExport [![Gem Version](https://badge.fury.io/rb/SassyExport.svg)](http://badge.fury.io/rb/SassyExport)

-SassyExport is a lightweight Compass extension that allows you to export an encoded Sass map into an external JSON file.
+SassyExport is a lightweight Sass extension that allows you to export an encoded Sass map into an external JSON file.
 Use it anyway you like.

 ## Installation